Unicode input

 Unicode input is a method to encode specific characters that are not directly available on a physical keyboard.
 Characters can be entered either by selecting them from a display, by typing a certain sequence or a 'chord' of keys on a physical keyboard, or by drawing the symbol by hand on touch-sensitive screen.
 In contrast to ASCII's 96 element character set (which it contains), Unicode encodes hundreds of thousands of graphemes (characters) from almost all of the world's written languages as well as many other signs and symbols.

 A comprehensive Unicode input system must provide for a large repertoire of characters, ideally all valid Unicode code points.
 This is different from a keyboard layout which defines keys and their combinations only for a limited number of characters appropriate for a certain locale.
 Nevertheless, the latter technique (particularly if an "extended" setting is used) is often adequate to satisfy the needs of most users, most of the time.

 Unicode numbers

-Unicode characters are distinguished by code points, which are conventionally represented by "U+" followed by four, five or six hexadecimal digits, for example U+00AE or U+1D310, which are "®" and "𝌐" respectively.
+Characters encoded in Unicode are identified by code points, which are conventionally represented by "U+" followed by four, five or six hexadecimal digits.
+For example, U+00AE and U+1D310 are the code points for "®" and "𝌐" respectively.
 Characters in the Basic Multilingual Plane (BMP), containing modern scripts – including many Chinese and Japanese characters – and many symbols, have a 4-digit code.
 Historic scripts, but also many modern symbols and pictographs (such as emoticons, emojis, playing cards and many CJK characters) have 5-digit codes.